 Leela and Romana seemed to get interestingly chummy with the female guest stars.

-A memorable moment between Shakespeare and the Tenth Doctor in "The Shakespeare Code", resulting in the line, "Fifty-seven academics just punched the air."
+A memorable moment between Shakespeare and the Tenth Doctor in "The Shakespeare Code" (keep in mind the real Shakespeare is widely speculated to have been bisexual):

 The Second Doctor and Jamie.
 Getting◊ all◊ up◊ in◊ each◊ other's◊ personal◊ space,◊ oh◊ yes.◊ They hug constantly, they flirt, they banter like an old married couple, and of all the companion/Doctor relationships, they seem most like a dynamic duo rather than "the extraordinary Doctor and his amazed companion along for the ride".
 The actors were very close friends, and Frazer Hines commented that he could read Troughton's mind just by looking into "those twinkling eyes", and that much of their thoughts of spending time with each other sadly had to remain "private".

 Not just constant hugging, but constant touching — they epitomizeNo Sense of Personal Space.
 Jamie is a master of the Security Cling and, while he'll grab onto his co-companions or random one-off characters who happen to be nearby, clings to the Doctor with truly ridiculous frequency.